reflex-dev/reflex-web/docs/getting_started/installation.md

 ---

-The command will return four template options to choose from as shown below.
+The command will return several template options to choose from as shown below.

 ```bash
 Initializing the web directory.